 D.O.M. holds two Michelin stars and a sustained presence in the World's 50 Best Restaurants list, positioning it at the top of São Paulo's fine dining tier.
 Chef Alex Atala's kitchen treats the Amazon as a pantry, bringing native ingredients like jambu, tucupi, and priprioca into a tasting format that has redefined how Brazilian cuisine is read internationally.
 Reservations are essential, and the Jardins address has anchored the city's premium dining scene since 1999.

+D.O.M. is a two-Michelin-star restaurant in São Paulo's Jardins district, serving Modern Brazilian Amazonian Fine Dining.
 Rua Barão de Capanema runs through Jardins, the neighbourhood that has carried São Paulo's premium dining identity for decades.
 The street is quiet for a city this dense, lined with low-rise buildings and the kind of leafy discretion that signals old money rather than new spectacle.
 Arriving at number 549, there is no theatrical signage, no queue management theatre.
 The entrance is composed.
 What that restraint signals, if you know the neighbourhood, is that the restaurant inside has nothing left to prove to the street.

 D.O.M. opened here in 1999, and its trajectory since has been one of the more instructive case studies in how a single kitchen can shift the axis of a national cuisine.
 By 2012, it held the fourth position on the World's 50 Best Restaurants list.
 It has carried two Michelin stars continuously since 2015.
-La Liste, which aggregates global restaurant rankings, scored it 93 points in 2025 and 92 in 2026.
-In a city where the fine dining tier has grown considerably more competitive over the past decade, with strong contenders at [Evvai (Contemporary Italian, Modern Cuisine)](https://www.enprimeurclub.com/restaurants/evvai-so-paulo-restaurant), [Tuju (Creative)](https://www.enprimeurclub.com/restaurants/tuju-so-paulo-restaurant), and [Maní (Brazilian - International, Creative)](https://www.enprimeurclub.com/restaurants/man-so-paulo-restaurant) each holding their own critical ground, D.O.M. remains the reference point from which those comparisons tend to begin.
+La Liste, which aggregates global restaurant rankings, scored it 92 points in 2026.
+In a city where the fine dining tier has grown considerably more competitive over the past decade, with strong contenders at Evvai (Contemporary Italian, Modern Cuisine), Tuju (Creative), and Maní (Brazilian - International, Creative) each holding their own critical ground, D.O.M. remains the reference point from which those comparisons tend to begin.

 The Amazon as Kitchen Pantry